1Password/scim-examples/kubernetes/README.md

 The deployment process consists of these steps:

-1. Create the scimsession Kubernetes secret
+1. Create a Kubernetes secret with your `scimsession` file
-2. Configure the SCIM bridge (through the `op-scim-config.yaml`) file
+2. Configure the SCIM bridge (through the `op-scim-config.yaml` file)
-3. Deploy the service
+3. Deploy the SCIM Bridge and Redis services
-4. Set up DNS entries for LetsEncrypt
+4. Set up DNS entries for your SCIM Bridge

 ## Structure